Vissarion Belinsky: Biography

 Belinsky died of consumption on the eve of his arrest by the Tsar's police on account of his political views.
 In 1910, Russia celebrated the centenary of his birth with enthusiasm and appreciation.

-His surname has variously been spelled Belinsky or Byelinski.
 His works, in twelve volumes, were first published in 1859–1862.
 Following the expiration of the copyright in 1898, several new editions appeared.
 The best of these is by S. Vengerov; it is supplied with profuse notes.

 Belinsky early supported the work of Ivan Turgenev.
 The two became close friends and Turgenev fondly recalls Belinsky in his book Literary Reminiscences and Autobiographical Fragments.
 The British writer Isaiah Berlin has a chapter on Belinsky on his 1978 book Russian Thinkers.
 Here he points out some deficiencies of Belinsky's critical insight:

 He was wildly erratic, and all his enthusiasm and seriousness and integrity do not make up for lapses of insight or intellectual power.
 He declared that Dante was not a poet; that Fenimore Cooper was the equal of Shakespeare; that Othello was the product of a barbarous age...

 But further on in the same essay, Berlin remarks:

 Because he was naturally responsive to everything that was living and genuine, he transformed the concept of the critic's calling in his native country.
 The lasting effect of his work was in altering and altering crucially and irretrievably, the moral and social outlook of the leading younger writers and thinkers of his time.
 He altered the quality and the tone both of the experience and of the expression of so much Russian thought and feeling that his role as a dominant social influence overshadows his attainments as a literary critic.